GauravDaharia20/Data-Analysis-Using-SQL/README.md

 2. Find time_to_delivery & diff_estimated_delivery.
 Formula for the same given below:

-# Sort the data to get the following:

-1. Top 5 states with highest/lowest average freight value - sort in desc/asc limit 5
+3. Top 5 states with highest/lowest average freight value - sort in desc/asc limit 5

-2. Top 5 states with highest/lowest average time to delivery
+4. Top 5 states with highest/lowest average time to delivery

-3. Top 5 states where delivery is really fast/ not so fast compared to estimated date
+5. Top 5 states where delivery is really fast/ not so fast compared to estimated date

 # Payment type analysis: